-During his junior year, McKim took his computer skills to the Career Services office and helped students from another perspective.
+During his junior year, McKim took his computer skills to the Center for Professional Development office and helped students from another perspective.
 At the time, all local and global internship information lived, and collected dust, in binders crowding the shelves on bookcases in the office.

 McKim created a system that stored all necessary information on internships online and provided easy access to students.
 McKim's program, Leave-Jobs, was modeled on the already existing Dart-Jobs system - a compilation of student jobs in the area - and was his first such 'end-user' application with many more to follow.

 Reaching his senior year, McKim, burdened with a heavy course load, work-study and Glee Club responsibilities was, in his own words, "burnt out."
 McKim shuffled through his last year at Dartmouth to the background theme of Phil Collin's "I Don't Care Anymore."

 In truth, McKim had to care, because, in addition to completing his education, he, like other graduating seniors, had to make decisions about life after Dartmouth.